nexocraft-graphicx/graphicx-io-example-client-mqtt-json-python/README.md

 ## Run

 Once you reached this step, the only remain task is to start the program and thus send real temperature and humidity data to the graphicx.io portal.

-Enter the following command in the CLI of the Raspberry Pi:
+Use the following command:

 ```
 python3 main.py
 ```

-If python 3.4 or higher happens to be the default, this could also be just:
+If python 3.4 or higher happens to be the default:

 ```
 python main.py